jinglim/heaps/README.md

 # Heaps
-Heap data structures and their applications.
+This project is an exploration of Heap data structures and their use in shortest path computation.

+These are implemented in C++, built using Bazel.

+Dependencies:
+* abseil-cpp library.

 ## Binary Heap
 Reference: [https://en.wikipedia.org/wiki/Binary_heap].